-This type of air humidifier is the cheapest and most energy efficient since it utilizes the power of ultrasonic technology as opposed to direct heating.
+This type of air humidifier is the cheapest and most energy efficient since it utilises the power of ultrasonic technology as opposed to direct heating.
 Here, a metal diaphragm vibrates at very high ultrasonic speeds so as to agitate the stored water into a super fine mist.
 A small fan then pushes this fine mist from an opening where it comes out and spreads to every corner of the room.
 Since there is no heating element in cool mist humidifier, the mist feels slightly cooler.
-This is the most child-friendly type since there are no risks of burning.
+This is the most child-friendly type of humidifier since there are no risks of burning.

 Things To Consider

 Before buying an air humidifier, there are several things that you should consider to increase your chances of finding the perfect match.
 In addition to considering factors such as the size of your home and how long you will be using the humidifier per day, it is also important to consider risk factors and how much it will cost you in the long run.
 However, some features are critical and need to be given top priority.
 These include: